mikeygough/my-ACS-2330-Responsive-Web-Design/class-3.md

 }
 ```

 You will write all of the styles that apply to mobile devices here.
-You may be overwriting some styles that exist out side this rule.
-For that reason be sure to place this rule at the bottom of any CSS file!
+You may be overwriting some styles that exist _above_ this rule. **For that reason be sure to place this rule at the bottom of any CSS file!**

 Here are common breakpoints used in responsive web design, based on common screen sizes and device types: